lexical-lsp/lexical/pages/architecture.md

 - Synchronizing document states.
 - Processing LSP configuration changes.
-- Performing Initialization and shutdown.
+- Performing initialization and shutdown.

 All other messages are delegated to a _Provider Handler_.
 This delegation is accomplished by the server process adding the request to the [provider queue](`Lexical.Server.Provider.Queue`).
 The provider queue asks the `Lexical.Server.Provider.Handlers.for_request/1` function which handler is configured to handle the request, creates a task for the handler and starts it.